 Sweating in an infrared sauna is a proven means of helping your body detox.

 By targeting the fat cells in your adipose tissue, toxins that are stored in these cells are broken down and released back into your body to be excreted.

-This is the benefit of infrared saunas compared to traditional saunas, as it’s the infrared wavelengths that penetrate the toxin storing cells, accelerating the detoxification process on a cellular level.
+This is the benefit of infrared sauna detoxification compared to traditional saunas.
+The infrared light that penetrate the toxin storing cells, accelerating the detoxification process on a cellular level.

 But the process can go a lot further than just ‘sweating’ out the toxins, too.

 The process of the human body fighting toxins to maintain a healthy state is known as homeostasis, and the lymphatic system is extremely effective at it.